What's the difference between CentOS vs. Red Hat Enterprise Linux? That's what we break down in this blog.

 CentOS offers LiveCD ISOs which is something that RHEL does not do, even though their mutual ancestor, Fedora, does.
 LiveCDs are bootable CDs/DVDs and are great for rescuing a misconfigured/damaged system or for testing things out without the need to install the OS onto a hard disk.

 To access the RHEL software repositories, you have to have a current, active RHEL subscription.
 Thus, your subscription lapses, you can no longer obtain package updates or install new software.
 The CentOS software repositories are public, do not require a subscription or login credentials, and are mirrored at many locations around the world.

-This information is not published by CentOS but is available through 3rd parties.
+This information is not published by CentOS.
+It is available through third parties.
 Of course, you can perform these steps manually, also.
-The reason that this difference is often overlooked is that, if you keep all of the packages installed on your systems up to date, you’re going to have all of the available security patches and bug fixes installed on your system anyway.
+But if you keep all of the packages installed on your systems up to date, you’re going to have all of the available security patches and bug fixes installed on your system anyway.